outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 		- variance (gaps in rule enforcement) & variance sources (gaps in system boundary allowing variance from other systems to leak in)
 		- emerging objects
 		- system errors & error-handlers
-		- vertices (factors that generate or influence the system development),
+		- vertices (factors that generate or influence the system development)
 		- incentives (forces with a built-in reason lending it extra momentum/gravity pulling agents in that direction)
 		- interface metadata (intent, pattern, types, function, etc)
+		- relationship metadata (related systems, system position in system interface network)

 ## Intent Analysis